How To Be More Patient: 5 Ways To Master The Art Of Patience

 Another thing that helps you to be more patient is actually practicing it on a daily basis.
 You can do that by simply postponing your daily pleasures for as long as you can.
 For example, if you like to eat a dessert after dinner, try postponing it until 15-20 minutes after dinner.

-These small acts of patience may seem too small to have an impact, but practicing them every day actually adds up.
+These small acts of patience may seem too small to have an impact, but practicing them every day actually adds up in teaching you how to be more patient.

 3. Be Grateful For What You’ve Already Done or Endured